 We speak our minds, and we’re very direct.
 We can’t be anything but ourselves.
 If you prefer to “allude” to things, this probably isn’t a good fit.

 We are also very open communicators.
 We show it in ways big and small: the open floor plan of our office; the way people will take off their headphones and help if you have a question; the transparency around our company and team goals.

 We like folks who get excited by that kind of openness.

 8) (unofficial) Like to belt it out during karaoke ?

 There are three philosophies that guide the choices we make and the marketplace we’re building.

 1) Diversity is more important than consistency.

-Even more importantly, we don’t believe there is a best way to teach each subject.
 Thus, instead of producing our own uniform set of courses, we are an open marketplace that empowers instructors to teach and teach differently.

 2) Sustainable is more important than free.